EO-DataHub/eodhp-guide/Components.md

 - Alex Palmer

+### Repositories

+Code:

+- resource-catalogue-tests
+- workflow-system-test (Tom Jellicoe)
+- UKEODHP/argo-workflow-system-tests
+- UKEODHP/public-workflows-test (Tom Jellicoe)
+- UKEODHP/resource-catalogue-tests (Hannah Collingwood)

+## Other

+### Repositories

+Documentation:

+- documentation (Alex Hayward)
+- eodhp-guide (Steven Gillies)
+- eodhp-sprint-reports (Steven Gillies)
+- UKEODHP/eodhp-system-tests-tradeoff (OBSOLETE)
+- UKEODHP/system-test-tradeoff (OBSOLETE)
+- UKEODHP/template-python (Alex Hayward)

 # Lead Responsibilities

-A lead might not do all (or even most) development on a component but should

-- Help plan the functional and architectural evolution of the component - developing or writing user stories, for example.
+A lead might not do all (or even most) development on a component but should help plan the functional and architectural evolution of the component - developing or writing user stories, for example.

+A lead is also responsible for the repositories for that component unless otherwise listed.
+Except for those marked OBSOLETE, the person responsible should:

+- Watch the repository for at least security alerts and respond to them.
+- Keep dependencies up-to-date or keeping it up-to-date with an upstream repo it was forked from.
+- Keep the build system running and up-to-date.
-- Be responsible for maintenance of the component and repos that aren't for particular stories.
-That includes updating dependencies, picking up security alerts and creating tags/packages/builds/... when we're making a release.
+- Do any other maintenance of the repo that isn't a part of particular stories.